-R. Kelly in jail over child support; TV interview to resume
+R Kelly says ex-wife destroyed his name, others stole money

 By TAMMY WEBBER and DON BABWIN Associated Press

+Kelly, who is also facing felony charges that allege he sexually abused three girls and a woman in Chicago, shouted and cried as he spoke with Gayle King of "CBS This Morning."
+He said his ex-wife was lying when she alleged he'd abused her, and his voice broke as he asked: "How can I pay child support if my ex-wife is destroying my name and I can't work?"

+The 52-year old singer was jailed Wednesday after he said he couldn't afford to pay $161,000 in back child support.
+He said he had "zero" relationship with his three children but knew they love him.
+Kelly

-CHICAGO (AP) - R. Kelly’s day began with a nationally televised broadcast in which he whispered, cried and ranted while pleading with viewers to believe him: He’d never had sex with anyone under 17 and never held anyone against her will.
+The interview, recorded earlier this week, marked the first time Kelly has spoken publicly since his arrest last month in the sex abuse case.
+In segments that aired Wednesday, Kelly whispered, cried and ranted while pleading with viewers to believe he never had sex with anyone under age 17 and never held anyone against their will — likely hoping the raw interview would help sway public opinion.

-The day ended with a trip to jail after the embattled R&B singer told a judge he could not pay $161,000 in back child support he owes his children’s mother.

-Kelly no doubt hoped the raw interview aired Wednesday on "CBS This Morning" would help sway public opinion about the charges filed last month that accuse him of sexually abusing three girls and a woman.
-The interview was his first public defense since being charged and the first time he addressed allegations in the Lifetime series "Surviving R. Kelly," which aired in January.
-The documentary alleged that he held women captive and ran a "sex cult."
+The interview also marked the first time he addressed allegations in the Lifetime series "Surviving R. Kelly," which aired in January.
+The documentary alleged he held women captive and ran a "sex cult."

-But experts said his appearance was also risky and could backfire if it gives prosecutors more information to use against him at trial.
+Experts said his appearance was also risky and could backfire if it gives prosecutors more information to use against him at trial.
 That's why most defense attorneys urge clients to keep quiet.

 "In my history as a prosecutor, I loved it when a defendant would say things or make comments about his or her defense," said Illinois Appellate Judge Joseph Birkett, who said he did not watch the Kelly interview and was speaking only as a former prosecutor.
 "I would document every word they said ... (and) I could give you example after example where their statements backfired."

-There have been cases in which people who spoke up pointed to evidence that ultimately helped win their freedom, but, Birkett said, "historically it's a bad idea."
+There have been cases in which people who spoke up pointed to evidence that ultimately helped win their freedom, but "historically it's a bad idea," Birkett said.

 One recent example was "Empire" actor Jussie Smollett, who was charged with falsely reporting a racist, anti-gay attack in Chicago.
-In charging documents, prosecutors cited statements he made during an interview on ABC's "Good Morning America" identifying two people in a still photo of the surveillance video as his attackers.
+In charging documents, prosecutors cited statements he made during an interview on ABC's "Good Morning America" identifying two people in a photo of the surveillance video as his attackers.
 Two brothers pictured in the photo later told police that Smollett had paid them to stage the attack because he wanted a raise and to further his career.

 In Kelly's case, he and his attorney might have decided they had nothing to lose after the Lifetime series, said Fred Thiagarajah, a prominent Newport Beach, California, attorney and former prosecutor.